burner972021/burner972021/README.md

 -->
 jc1 student from HCI. interested in maths ,science research, gamedev.

-i do cybersecurity, computing, & art.
+i do cybersecurity, computing, & art. pls give me an internship ^^